This page contains tiger facts, pictures, video and in-depth information.

 Are Tigers Endangered?

 - There are more tigers in captivity than in the wild.
-If this doesn’t change, tigers will cease to exist in the wild.

 - Tigers don’t usually attack other tigers.
 If one has taken down a large animal they will often share with other tigers.
 In the case of smaller prey, the tigers wait their turn to eat.
 A male will usually let a female and her cubs eat first.

-- The name Tiger comes from the Greek word Tigris which means arrow.
+- The name Tiger comes from the Greek word Tigris, which means ‘arrow’.